jrebs/rapid2fa/README.md

 # Rapid2FA Package for Laravel

+:exclamation: **This package is no longer maintained.
+Its functionality has been superceded by laravel's jetstream package in newer versions of laravel.
+It will remain up for a while to satisfy a few straggler projects that are still depending on it, but expect it to be officially archived at some point, probably by or during 2022.**

 Wanting to learn how packaging for Laravel works and after integrating two-factor authentication for a project at work, I made a little weekend project of building this zero-effort two-factor package for apps using